gcallah/Rationalism/md/Sorcery.md

 But Voegelin's analysis applies equally well to more modern sorcerers.
 I myself fell into the enchantment of the spell of one of them, that spell, called "Scientology," cast by L. Ron Hubbard.
-After two years, I was able to break free of the spill only when presented with an analysis of how such a spell could be cast: once that happened, I realized that Hubbard had literally entrapped me in a net woven by his words.
+After two years, I was able to break free of the spell only when presented with an analysis of how such a spell could be cast: once that happened, I realized that Hubbard had literally entrapped me in a net woven by his words.